 an off-the-cuff suggestion after a glass or two of wine, perhaps it

 might be just the thing to help promote the

 health benefits of Church-approved methods for spacing births,

 especially now that the bad news about the pill -- both for general

 About the Author

 Carrie Gress has a doctorate in philosophy from the Catholic University of America and was the Rome Bureau Chief of Zenit's English Edition.
-She is the author of two forthcoming books: Nudging Conversions (Beacon Press) and St. John Paul II's Kraków: A Historical and Spiritual Guide, with George Weigel and photographer Stephen Weigel (Image Books).
+She is the author of Nudging Conversions and Ultimate Makeover, and co-author with George Weigel of City of Saints.
 A mother of four, she and her family live in Virginia.